hashgraph/hedera-hcs-sxc-java/README.md

 A number of configuration files are necessary in order to provide the components the necessary information such as which TopicId(s) to use or subscribe to, etc...
 These files are listed and explained below.

-Sample configuration files are located in the `./src/main/resources` of each project where a configuration file may be necessary.
+Sample configuration files are located in the `./config` folder of each project where a configuration file may be necessary.

 ### Order of precedence

 Some configuration file data may be overridden with environment variables and/or command line paramters.
 The location of a configuration file may also vary depending on use cases.
 The order of precedence is below for all components:

 - command line parameters
 - host environment variables
-- `.env` file
+- environment variables found in `./config/.env` file
-- `./config` folder (this is so that a persisted volume can be easily mounted for docker deployments)
+- `./config` folder for other configuration files
-- `./` folder (mostly useful in static (fat jar) deployments)
-- `./src/main/resources` for IDE development

 Component logs will generally indicate where the configuration was obtained.